jeffehobbs/embedresponsively/README.md

-embedresponsively
+ABOUT
 =================

-E.R. is a Webapp to help content producers transform their fixed width embedded content to fluid shapeshifing awesomeness via responsive magic.
+EmbedResponsively is a webapp to help content producers transform their fixed width embedded content to fluid shapeshifing awesomeness via responsive magic.

 We prefer CSS based fixes but are not averse to a smidge of Javascript here and there.